shreymadd/Nutriwise-Data-Driven_Meal_Planner/readme.md

 Troubleshooting & Common Issues
 Matplotlib Not Found
 If you see:

+plaintext
+Copy
+Edit
-''' plaintext ModuleNotFoundError: No module named 'matplotlib' ''' Install it manually:
+ModuleNotFoundError: No module named 'matplotlib' Install it manually:

+bash
+Copy
+Edit
-''' bash pip install matplotlib '''
+pip install matplotlib
 Tkinter Issues (Linux Users)
 If Tkinter isn't installed:

+bash
+Copy
+Edit
-''' bash sudo apt-get install python3-tk '''
+sudo apt-get install python3-tk
 Module Import Errors
 If you see:

+plaintext
+Copy
+Edit
-''' plaintext ModuleNotFoundError: No module named 'modules' ''' Ensure you’re running Python inside the project folder:
+ModuleNotFoundError: No module named 'modules'
+Ensure you’re running Python inside the project folder:

+bash
+Copy
+Edit
+cd NutriWise
-''' bash cd NutriWise python main.py '''
+python main.py
 License
 This project is licensed under the MIT License – you are free to use and modify it.